softwareberg/thehub/README.md

 open http://localhost:8080/api/jobs
 ```

-We are using [jOOQ](https://www.jooq.org) for generating code that deals with SQL.
+We use [jOOQ](https://www.jooq.org) for generating code that deals with SQL.
 If you change something related to databse you will need to regenerate this code.
 You can generate it explicitly:

 ```
 ./gradlew generateSoftwarebergJooqSchemaSource